allenai/allenact/projects/tutorials/minigrid_tutorial.md

 This tutorial assumes the [installation instructions](/README.md#installation) have already been followed and, to some extent, the `embodied-ai` framework's [abstractions](/overview/abstractions.md) are known.

+We will use a trivial task type to show how to:
+- Write an experiment configuration file with a simple training pipeline from scratch.
+- Use one of the supported third-party environments with minimal user effort.
+- Train, validate and test your experiment from the command line.

 ## The task
 A MiniGrid-Empty-Random-5x5 task consists of a grid of dimensions 5x5 where an agent spawned at a random location and orientation has to navigate to the visitable bottom right corner cell of the grid by sequences of three